matteoceschia/SN-IEgenerator/README.md

 the outgoing object, line or helix, is recorded at its start with direction vector coordinates

-dirx,y,z: line slopes in xy and xz planes with dirx=1 by construction
+dirx,y,z: line slopes in xy and xz planes with dirx=1 by construction;
           helix momentum vector coordinates in x=0 plane

-charge: 0 for line, 1 or -1 for helix
+charge: 0 for line; 1 or -1 for helix

 ---
 tracker cell data is collected in double and int numbers